 Stephenie’s friend had never heard about transgender, transsexuals or gender identity issues.
 “I don’t know anything about what you’re saying, but you need to get hold of a therapist.
 Now,” Dan insisted.
 He unloaded the rifle and took it with him.
-He left the bullets on the table, she said.
+He left the bullets on the table.
 “I’m sure Dan was bewildered by what he had witnessed.
 He kept his distance from me after that.
 I never saw him again.”

 “For as far back as I can remember, I wrestled with knowing I had the wrong body.
 It was a bad joke that I couldn’t do anything about.
 I was never male, I just looked like one for most of my life,” said Stephenie, now 69.
 As Stephen, she served four years on a destroyer in the Navy and is a Vietnam War veteran.
 She also earned college degrees in architecture and computer-aided design.
 “I lived in Indiana, Florida, Tennessee and now Georgia.
 I worked in construction as a painting contractor, carpenter, framer, plumber, and even as a county computer technician.
 I presented a male façade as Stephen during the day, but my brain always knew different.”

 “For several years when I lived in Florida I’d come home after working all day, get dressed in something pretty and drive thirty minutes to Tampa.
 I’d visit friends, go to restaurants and just interact with people as Stephenie.
 Some nights I stayed out until one or two in the morning.
 I was always terrified of being discovered,” she continued.